Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/TaskA2/README.md

 As stated in the challenge description, the packets in `session.pcap` are encrypted and need a key to decrypt.
 This is where the root directory comes in.

-There are two files in root directory that are important.
-First, the `runwww.py` script which sets up the transfering of files using SSL.
-Second, the `.cert.pem` which contains the public and private key used by `runwww.py` to encrypt and decrypt data.
+There are two files in the `root` directory that are important.
+First, the `runwww.py` script sets up the transfer of files using SSL.
+Second, the `.cert.pem` contains the public and private keys used by `runwww.py` to encrypt and decrypt data.

-The private key can be used in wireshark to decrypt the SSL packets so they can be analyzed as plaintext.
+The private key can be used in Wireshark to decrypt the SSL packets so they can be analyzed as plaintext.

 ![](./img/decryption.png)

-The plaintext traffic both reveals the transfered tar file and the username of the attacker; "WoozyWetTusk".
+The plaintext traffic reveals both the transferred tar file and the username of the attacker, `WoozyWetTusk`.

 ![](./img/tlsstream.png)

-The data can then be downloaded as raw bytes and extracted to a tar ball using `binwalk`.
+The data can then be downloaded as raw bytes and extracted to a tarball using `binwalk`.

 ![](./img/binwalk.png)